Weakly interacting massive particle cross section limits from LOFAR observations of dwarf spheroidal galaxies: Introduction

-Cosmic ray (CR) electrons and positrons produced via DM annihilation interact with the magnetic field and create an extended source tracing a diffusion halo, due to the emitted synchrotron radiation.
-A common search strategy is to consider radial intensity profiles of the extended emission from these halos and compare them with modeled DM annihilation signals \citep{cook20,vollmann20}. \cite{vollmann21} presents semi-analytical formulae for these models which were shown to be in reasonable agreement with the more sophisticated numerical methods \citep{regis15,regis21}.
+Cosmic ray (CR) electrons and positrons produced via DM annihilation interact with the magnetic field and create an extended source that traces a diffusion halo due to the emitted synchrotron radiation.
+A common search strategy is to consider radial intensity profiles of the extended emission from these halos and compare them with modeled DM annihilation signals \citep{cook20,vollmann20}. \cite{vollmann21} presents semi-analytical formulae for these models, which were shown to be in reasonable agreement with the more sophisticated numerical methods \citep{regis15,regis21}.

-Dwarf spheroidal (dSph) galaxies are very promising systems to look for DM-related emission, as in these systems the radio continuum emission is almost uncontaminated by baryonic emission of primary CR electrons due to a low level of star formation \citep{colafrancesco07, heesen21}.
-Also, stellar-dynamical observations indicate that dSphs are DM dominated \citep{geringer15}, meaning that the signal from WIMP annihilation is expected to be bright compared to other types of galaxies.
-Most known dSph galaxies are satellites of either the Milky Way or the Andromeda galaxy and therefore close to Earth.
-This allows us to well resolve the spectra of their stellar light and the estimates of their DM content are relatively precise \citep{hutten22}.
+Dwarf spheroidal galaxies are very promising systems to look for DM-related emission since in these systems the radio continuum emission is almost uncontaminated by baryonic emission of primary CR electrons due to a low level of star formation \citep{colafrancesco07, heesen21}.
+Also, stellar-dynamical observations indicate that dSph galaxies are DM dominated \citep{geringer15}, meaning that the signal from WIMP annihilation is expected to be bright compared to other types of galaxies.
+Most known dSph galaxies are satellites of either the Milky Way or the Andromeda galaxy and are therefore close to Earth.
+This allows us to resolve the spectra of their stellar light well, and the estimates of their DM content are relatively precise \citep{hutten22}.